 All candidates must take the entire examination on the same day.
-The Board will provide final approval for issues handled on-site at individual Prometric Test Centers on the day of the examination.
+The Board will provide final approval for issues handled by Prometric[®] on the day of the examination.

-If for any reason candidates are delayed or cannot arrive on time, they must notify the Board Office immediately and the Board will contact the Prometric Test Center.
+If for any reason candidates are delayed or cannot start the appointment on time, they must notify the Board Office immediately and the Board will contact Prometric[®].
 If candidates are unable to attend the examination, they must notify the Board Office either by email or by telephone.
-Any candidate who is more than 30 minutes late may not be admitted to the examination.
+Any candidate who is more than 30 minutes late may not be able to sit for the examination.